mohammadhusainmasi/myfirstaiapp/README.md

 # firstAIapp
-this is my first repository
+this is mm - first repository